raspberrypi/documentation/configuration/security.md

 sudo ufw allow ssh
 ```

-The status commmand lists all current settings for the firewall:
+The status command lists all current settings for the firewall:

 ```
 sudo ufw status